Blackberry Lemon Poppy Seed Muffins

 Description

-Light and fluffy blackberry lemon poppy seed muffins are on a whole new level!
-Greek yogurt or sour cream keeps them extra moist, creamed butter creates a wonderfully soft texture, and fresh blackberries add a burst of fresh flavor.
-Drizzle each with sweet, tart lemon icing for a finishing touch.
+These blackberry lemon poppy seed muffins are bursting with juicy fresh blackberries and bright lemon flavor.
+Greek yogurt or sour cream keeps them extra moist, while creamed butter creates a wonderfully soft texture.
+Drizzle each with sweet-tart lemon blackberry icing for the perfect finishing touch.
+See recipe Note below if your blackberries are extra juicy.

 Ingredients